 Finally, content delivery networks are very complex systems, where crashes, instability and other problems are also possible everywhere.
 Using CDN, we add one more level of complexity.

 Let’s say you managed to achieve good site speed.
 Users and owners of the resource are happy.
 Does this mean that you can forget about the issue of speed?
 Of course not.
-To achieve continued quality of the site, you must constantly maintain the site and monitor it.
+To achieve the continued quality of the site, you must constantly maintain the site and monitor it.

 Any live web project is regularly updated, changes occur both in common templates (themes of design, interfaces), and content.
 Also, the program code (both client and server) is actively changing.

-Each change can affect the speed of the site.
+Each change can affect website performance.
 To monitor this impact, you need to implement a system of synthetic site speed monitoring at the development stage.
 Thus, speed problems can be intercepted before users notice them.

 To optimize the incoming content, integration of optimizing procedures into the content management system is required.
 First of all, this concerns image processing.

 Acceleration of sites is a very dynamic area: new standards are emerging, their support by browsers is changing.
 Therefore, it is important to regularly audit the technology of the project, processes, and software used.

-Synthetic testing in ideal laboratory conditions is very useful for assessing changes in the system code, but it is not enough.
+Synthetic speed testing in ideal laboratory conditions is very useful for assessing changes in the system code, but it is not enough.
 In the end, we want the site to work fast for real users.
 To collect such data there is monitoring of the speed on the user side (RUM – real user monitoring).

-To organize RUM, it is enough to connect one of the web analytics systems (Yandex.Metrica, Google Analytics) and see reports on the time of the site download.
+To organize RUM, it is enough to connect one of the web analytics systems (Yandex.Metrica, Google Analytics) and see web speed reports on the time of the site download.
 For more detailed and accurate data, you can use specialized speed monitoring services.
 To start with website analyzer tools, you have to make a list of the most important parameters you have to track instantly.